 I recently had the pleasure of interviewing Jay Walken, the author of several books based in Southeast Asia that would be of interest to many of my readers.
-You can see a full list of his books available on Amazon by clicking here.
+His most recent called “Erotic Adventures in Southeast Asia” first brought him to my attention.

 Where are you from?